For SENIORS ONLY!

 REMEMBER YOUR SAFETY NET

 Graduating from high school can make you feel like you are losing your safety net, especially if you are moving out of the house.
 But remember that your parents, relatives and friends are still there to support you.
-True, you may be expected to wear a mask in public, give only virtual hugs, earn some of your own money, do your own laundry and remind yourself of upcoming deadlines, but your friends and family will always be there if you need help.
+True, you may be expected to wear a mask in public, give only virtual hugs, earn some of your own money in a virtual workplace, and remind yourself of upcoming deadlines, but your friends and family will always be there if you need help.
 There is also the opportunity of building a new safety net once you get to university or to expand your network if you are remaining at home.